-What paperwork do I need to register my child in school?
+What paperwork do I need to enroll my child in school?

 - Proof of residency in the school district.
-This means you have to show that you live in your house or apartment.
+This means you have to prove you live in your house or apartment.
 Examples of proof of residency are a signed apartment lease, a bank statement, or a utility bill with an address.
 This is to show that you live in a neighborhood near the school.

 - Proof of age.
 For example, a birth certificate or passport with your child’s birthday.

 - Immunizations or other health records.
 These requirements vary by school district.

 - Your income.
 If you do not make a certain amount of money your child could get free or reduced-price lunch.

 If you live in temporary housing, you may qualify for the McKinney-Vento Act as homeless.
 This gives you the right to enroll your child in the school near where you are living without showing proof of residency or other documents.
 This includes people staying in hotels through the Office of Refugee Resettlement (ORR).